 You should also bathe your dog if he starts to develop an unpleasant odor.
 In general, German Shepherds only need to be bathed once every few months.

 However, you may need to bathe them more often if they have a particularly oily coat or if they tend to get dirty easily.
 When bathing your German Shepherd, be sure to use a shampoo that is designed specifically for dogs.
-Human shampoos can be harsh on a dog’s skin and coat.
+Some human shampoos can be harsh on a dog’s skin and coat.

 German Shepherds require special care when it comes to grooming.
 Here are three things that you should avoid doing when caring for a German Shepherd’s coat: